IT Infrastructure Architecture model

 Business processes create and use information.
 In our example, information could be the claim’s date or the number of dollars on an invoice.
 Information is typically entered, stored and processed using applications.

-Functional management is the category of systems management that ensures the system is configured to perform the needed business functions.
+Functional management is the category of systems management that ensures the system is configured to perform the required business functions.

-The applications building block includes three types of applications:
+The Applications building block includes several types of applications based on the following characteristics:

 Applications management is responsible for the configuration and technical operations of the applications.